ansys/pypim/doc/source/integration.rst

    mapdl = launch_mapdl(exec_file="/usr/bin/mapdl")

-Starting a gRPC product
+Starting a gRPC Product
 =======================

-When PyPIM is used, the code flow should be:
+To use PyPIM, the code flow should first check if PyPIM is configured with :func:`is_configured` and then check to ensure that the user has not specified how to launch it.

-First, check if pypim is configured with :func:`is_configured` and the user has not given any indication on how to start it.
 If both conditions are met:

 #.
-Connect to pypim with :func:`connect`
+Connect to PyPIM with :func:`connect`
 #.
 Create an instance with :func:`Client.create_instance`
 #.
 Wait for the instance to be ready with :func:`Instance.wait_for_ready`
 #.
 Build a gRPC channel with :func:`Instance.build_grpc_channel`

-Typically, the resulting code will look like:
+Typically, the resulting code looks like this:

 .. code:: python